jimmychung28/AI-Code-Docs/api_documentation.md

-# Items API API Reference
+# API Documentation API Reference

-API for creating and retrieving items
+This API is used to create a new item or to retrieve the details of an existing item using its ID.

 ## Base URL
 `http://localhost:8000`